sushantsharma22/portfolioss/README.md

 - **Font Awesome**: Icons
 - **Google Fonts**: Inter and JetBrains Mono fonts

-## 📄 Resume
+## Resume

 The website includes download links for the resume.
-Currently points to `assets/resume.txt` (placeholder).
+Currently points to `assets/myresume.pdf` .
 Replace this with an actual PDF resume:

 ```bash
 # Replace the placeholder with actual resume
 cp your-resume.pdf assets/resume.pdf
 ```

-## 🔍 SEO & Meta Tags
+## SEO & Meta Tags

 The website includes comprehensive meta tags for:
 - Social media sharing (Open Graph, Twitter)
 - Search engine optimization
 - Structured data (JSON-LD)

-## 🚀 Deployment
+## Deployment

 The website is ready for deployment to any static hosting service:
 - GitHub Pages